flokkr/docker-baseimage/README.md

 ### Version 13

-* Spring configserver based configuratio has been removed
+* Spring configserver based configuration has been removed
 * Consul based configuration reader ported to go
 * Client side configuration file has been removed